projectatomic/atomic-site/source/blog/2016-04-07-developing-with-mesos-marathon.md

 Replace 10.0.2.2 in above output to the IP of your vagrant box.
 This IP is of the system on which ZooKeeper is running.

-Next, start Mesos-DNS from the commnad line or using Marathon.
+Next, start Mesos-DNS from the command line or using Marathon.
 Mesos-DNS documentation suggests to use Marathon as it'll ensure that the Mesos-DNS service is restarted in event of any failure.
 I prefer checking from the command line before deploying it using Marathon.